fredyshox/PageView/README.md

 ## Why

-SwiftUI doesn't have any kind of paging control component,  with features similar to `UIPageViewController` from UIKit on iOS.
-This could be solved by wrapping `UIPageControl` into  `UIViewRepresentable`.
-On the other hand in watchOS horizontal paging functionality cannot be achieved without using storyboards, which forces developers into using multiple WKHostingControllers in SwiftUI.
+SwiftUI doesn't have any kind of paging control component,  with features similar to `UIPageViewController` from UIKit.
+While on iOS this could be solved by wrapping `UIPageControl` into  `UIViewRepresentable`, on watchOS horizontal paging functionality cannot be achieved without using storyboards, which forces developers into using multiple WKHostingControllers.

 This package attempts to provide native SwiftUI component for navigation between pages of content.